intel/trustauthority-client-for-go/go-tdx/README.md

 ```

 ### To collect event log from TD

-Note that the TD should have exposed ACPI table for eventlog collection.
+Note that the TD must have an exposed ACPI table for event log collection.

 ```go
 evLogParser := tdx.NewEventLogParser()